jmcclare/jmin/README.md

 # jmin Vim / Neovim Colour schemes #

-A set of minimal Vim / Neovim colour schemes.
+J-Min: A set of minimal Vim / Neovim colour schemes.

-It comes in dark and light varieties.
-The default settings only highlight comments and strings.
+J-Min colorschemes come in dark and light varieties.
+The default settings only highlight comments and strings (and some text formatting for HTML / Markdown).

 There is also an even simpler 2‐colour only version.